whleucka/hyper/docs/VIEWS.md

 ## Introduction to Views

 Views are a crucial part of web development as they allow you to display dynamic content to users.
-In the Nebula PHP Framework, you have the flexibility to render both HTML templates using the Twig template engine and plain text responses.
+In the Nebula PHP Framework, you have the flexibility to render both HTML templates using the Latte/Twig template engine and plain text responses.

 ## Template Path